Privacy Policy

 This Privacy Policy explains how Halora ("the App", "we", "us", "our") handles information when you use the Halora iOS application.
 Halora is operated by:

 We respect your privacy and have designed Halora to collect as little information as possible.
-Most of the App functions entirely on your device, without any data leaving your iPhone.
+The core of the App runs entirely on your device.
+The only personal data we ever process is what you choose to provide by optionally signing in, and what is needed to validate your one-time Halora Pro purchase.

 This Privacy Policy applies to your use of the Halora iOS App distributed via the Apple App Store.
 It does not apply to any third-party services or websites that may be linked from the App.